 Paula Yates

-Currently in the Illinois House of Representatives, Marcus C. Evans, Jr. chairs the Committee on Labor & Commerce where he looks to lead the advancement of legislation and ideas to improve our state’s workforce and overall economy.
-Marcus also serves on the following committees: Health Care Availability & Access, Ethics & Elections, Appropriations: Human Services, Executive, Revenue & Finance.
+Currently serving in the Illinois House of Representatives, Marcus C. Evans, Jr. chairs the Committee on Labor and Commerce where he looks to lead the advancement of legislation and ideas to improve our state’s workforce and overall economy.
+He also serves on the following committees: Health Care Availability and Access, Ethics and Elections, Appropriations: Human Services, Executive, Revenue and Finance.
 Additionally, he serves on four Illinois boards, the Illinois Sentencing Policy Advisory Council (SPAC), the Legislative Audit Commission, the Illinois Workforce Innovation Board (IWIB), and Illinois High School Association (IHSA).

-Marcus holds a Bachelor of Science Degree in Business Administration from Chicago State University.
-Outside of public service, Marcus works as a licensed real estate appraiser and an Illinois High School Association licensed basketball official.
+He holds a Bachelor of Science Degree in Business Administration from Chicago State University.
+Outside of public service, he works as a licensed real estate appraiser and an Illinois High School Association licensed basketball official.

 Walidah Bennett

 Walidah G. Bennett, is the founder and Director of the Multi-Faith Veterans Initiative (MVI), housed in DePaul University’s Egan Office for Urban Education & Community Partnerships.
 The initiative works citywide to integrate mental and behavioral health with faith institutions in developing community circles of support by linking veterans and their families to local services and resources available within the community.
-Walidah has worked with numerous non-profits and Faith-based organizations and has served as a mental health consultant at the local, state and National levels.
-In addition to her work with MVI, Walidah is on faculty in the Social and Behavioral Science Department South Suburban College.
+She has worked with numerous non-profits and faith-based organizations and has served as a mental health consultant at the local, state and national levels.
+In addition to her work with MVI, she is on faculty in the Social and Behavioral Science Department at South Suburban College.

 Carmen Navarro Gercone

-Carmen Navarro Gercone is a management and public safety expert, with 26 years of experience in law enforcement and the criminal justice system.
-As a graduate of the prestigious Federal Bureau of Investigation’s National Academy, Carmen trained with experts from around the world in public safety and violence reduction strategies.
+Carmen Navarro Gercone, the Executive Clerk for Court Operations and Administration for the Clerk of the Circuit Court of Cook County, is a management and public safety expert with 26 years of experience in law enforcement and the criminal justice system.
+As a graduate of the prestigious Federal Bureau of Investigation’s National Academy, she trained with experts from around the world in public safety and violence reduction strategies.

-Committed to public service, Carmen draws from her unique personal experiences to bridge the divide between the criminal justice system and the communities of Cook County.
-Growing up in West Humboldt Park, losing a brother to gang violence, being a young mother on public aid, and having an ethnically diverse family, have all shaped Carmen’s motivation to help others through empathy, kindness, and compassion.
+Committed to public service, she draws from her unique personal experiences to bridge the divide between the criminal justice system and the communities of Cook County.
+Growing up in West Humboldt Park, losing a brother to gang violence, being a young mother on public aid, and having an ethnically diverse family, have all shaped her motivation to help others through empathy, kindness and compassion.

 Community Advisory Board Scientist Liaisons